 Can AceMoney Really Replace Quicken or Microsoft Money?

 Depending on what you expect from your personal finance software, AceMoney can take the place of Quicken, Microsoft Money, and other titles.
-Going by my experience, what's missing in AceMoney is the ability to download transactions from all major financial institutions and online bill pay.
+What's missing in AceMoney is the ability to download transactions from all major financial institutions and online bill pay.
 The investment reporting could be stronger, but the multiple currency support is good.
-Another strong point is the online user community that's available for getting help, although the help feature in the software explains how to use all features quite well.